A picture of Helvellyn Ridge, undoubtedly one of the best hikes in the Lake District.

 This piece is not just about what we think are the best walks in the Lake District, but also what we think are the most adventurous walks in the Lake District - hikes that ask a lot of you, but which also give a lot back in return.

 These Lake District walks are not short.
-They will each take a day to complete and some you might even have to get up early for!
-In fact, some of them are absolute monsters – in a good way.
+They will each take a day to complete and some you will have to get up early for.
+Some of them are absolute monsters – in a good way.
 Expect long walks and a fair bit of height gain (this is the Lake District, after all).
 The maps embedded on this page are only for guidance, to give you a rough idea of where the route goes.
 Please use them as a start point for your own route planning, not as a turn-by-turn digital navigation system.

 1. Fairfield Horseshoe